 The nursing staff is interested in your well being and will do their best to keep you informed of any delay.
-We encourage you to ask questions while you are receiving medical care at Jasper County Hospital's Emergency Department.
+We encourage you to ask questions while you are receiving medical care at Franciscan Health Rensselaer 's Emergency Department.

 Those who accompany you are encouraged to wait in the Outpatient waiting area or Hospital lobby.
 The staff will keep them updated about your situation as it is determined.